Stateless People

 In addition, discriminatory nationality laws can render women and children vulnerable to becoming stateless.

-The consequences of not having a nationality or lacking citizenship are dire: A stateless person effectively has no rights and is not protected by the national laws of the country in which s/he resides.
-The following resources provide a more thorough introduction to the causes and consequences of statelessness:
+The consequences of not having a nationality or lacking citizenship are dire: People who are stateless effectively have no rights and are not protected by the national laws of the country in which they reside.
+The following resources provide a more thorough introduction to the causes, consequences and different types of statelessness:

 • Statelessness,” Forced Migration Review, no. 32, April 2009